 Tea is one commodity that it is not always easy to establish where your tea leaves come from or what style of Tea leaves are in your favourite blend.
-Tea is becoming more boutique in nature as 100% homegrown Tea is produced from smaller companies.
+Tea is becoming more boutique in nature as 100% homegrown Tea is produced by smaller companies.
 Not necessarily available in supermarkets, but their Tea is easily sourced online and in tea shops.

 Nerada Tea is the only wholly Australian grown Tea available in mainstream supermarkets.
-There are many smaller Tea plantations from Tasmania up to far north Queensland, but they are limited in size and the Tea mostly sold independently.
-Nerada produces 85-90% of all Australian grown Tea.
+There are many smaller Tea plantations from Tasmania up to far north Queensland, but they are limited in size and the Tea is mostly sold independently.
+Nerada produces 85-90% of all Australian-grown Tea.
 The marketing labels and laws are confusing in Australia and do not relate correctly to where the actual Tea was grown.
 Take Twinnings ‘Australian Afternoon Tea’ for example, it is not Australian at all and is labelled purely as a marketing gimmick and made for the Australian palate? .
 Even Madura Tea that has the logo

-Madura Tea is grown in Australia, and the company is Australian, but the actual Tea is in part made from blends of Australian grown tea leaves with Indian and Ceylon Teas.
+Madura Tea is grown in Australia, and the company is Australian, but the actual Tea is in part made from blends of Australian-grown tea leaves with Indian and Ceylon Teas.

 The smaller tea farms or plantations selling Australian Tea are